 Consider the left hand side inequality (the other comes by symmetry).
 Squaring both sides and simplifying the equation we obtain the following equation:

-where $x=(x_1, \ldots, x_d)$, $p=(p_1, \ldots, p_d)$ and $q=(q_1, \ldots, q_d)$. \end{enumerate} Cases 1, 2 and 3 can be computed with $O(d)$ arithmitic operations or jumps conditions.
-The equation \eqref{eq: hyperbola} shows that Case 4 can also be computed in $O(d)$ time applying the same operations.
+where $x=(x_1, \ldots, x_d)$, $p=(p_1, \ldots, p_d)$ and $q=(q_1, \ldots, q_d)$. \end{enumerate} The cases 1 and 2 can be computed with $O(d)$ arithmetic operations or jumps conditions.
+The equation \eqref{eq: hyperbola} shows that Case 3 can also be computed in $O(d)$ time applying the same operations.
 Therefore, $K$ is $2$-simply computable. \end{proof}